em00k/nextzxos-autolaunch/AutoLaunch/README.txt

 "Edit Autolaunch"

 If you select this you will see the browser again, now you can select a file from anywhere on the SD to autolaunch.
-Once a program is chosen, reboot and your program shoudl automitcally run.
+Once a program is chosen, reboot and your program should automatically run.

 To uninstall, soft reset and HOLD SPACE, select Edit Autolauch and pick u